 So, once a fragrance like, say, spiced pumpkin is deemed marketable, how does Yankee Candle create a pumpkin-spice candle that consumers will want to spend money on?
 That undertaking begins by collaborating with perfumers who design the smells using what Genson calls “reconstituted chemical raw materials” and natural ingredients.
 “The perfumer comes back with fragrance proposals and we smell them to evaluate them and make sure they are telling the story we want to tell.
 And then we do consumer testing to make sure that it’s not something that we actually chose.
 We ask as many people as possible.”

-In other words, a fragrance like “Christmas cookie” has to be specific enough to be recognizable and nostalgia-inducing, but also universal enough to sell to the masses.
+In other words, a fragrance like “Christmas cookie” has to be specific enough to be recognisable and nostalgia-inducing, but also universal enough to sell to the masses.
 “We really want people, when they are going to be smelling the fragrance, to capture this moment when they are preparing and cooking Christmas cookies and mixing vanilla, butter, and spices together, so this is a story we want to tell.
 We have the perfume out to be as close to real smell of the Christmas cookies.”

 With a billion dollars in annual sales, Yankee Candles’ success is proof that an emotional story can be told through the mouth and nose, but it’s not the kind of evidence that’s useful to psychologists like Cretien van Campen, who are trying to understand why this is in the first place.